 Furthermore:

-Hot chicks are a dime a dozen.
+Beauty & attraction is common; character is rare.
 Character and personality matter; appearance gets you a look.
 The rest determines whether you stay.
 Because there is no shortage of good men out there.
-They’re just “invisible” to you because of the entitlement you mislabel as “standards.”
+But many remain invisible to people whose attraction filters are still being driven by entitlement, fantasy, trauma, or ego.
 Preferences are one thing.
-Feeling like you are owed or should expect a certain standard is another; that’s bald-faced entitlement.
+Feeling owed a certain caliber of person while refusing to embody what that person would actually want is another.
 A man will date a waitress or the drive-through attendant over a bossy corporate exec if she treats him kindly.
+If you want a good man, you have to be what a good man wants.

 Play stupid games… win stupid prizes.
 And we all reap what we have sown.